-Out of 80 graduates, only half of the graduates are employed, it may be because the entire graduates are females and they do household chores and child rearing.
-Among 8 EDJ graduate pass out population, almost all (i.e. 7) have been seen employed.
+Out of 75 graduates, only 29 graduates are employed, it may be because the entire graduates are females and they do household chores and child rearing.
+Among 4 EDJ graduate pass out population, exactly half have been employed.
+However, this half is from the Master Graduate.
+And remaining 2 EDJ graduates of Bachelor are pursing for the further study.
 Indeed, this is bright picture indicating improvement in their education status as those EDJ who are graduates have the opportunity to settle in job.
-However among 4 Dalit graduates the alone student is engaged in work.

-Among 41employed graduates, their working area in the different sectors is shown below with the help pie-chart.
+Among 29 employed graduates, their working area in the different sectors is shown below with the help of a pie-chart.